aws/aws-toolkit-vscode/extension-readme.md

 ## <a id="ecs-files"></a>Amazon ECS Task Definition Files

-The AWS Toolkit for VS Code provides support for [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs).
+The AWS Toolkit provides support for [Amazon Elastic Container Service (Amazon ECS)](https://aws.amazon.com/ecs).
 With the Toolkit installed in VS Code, IntelliSense functionality is provided for Amazon ECS task-definition files that you are updating in the editor.

 Example: